Sliding window protocol: Selective repeat

 The most general case of the sliding window protocol is Selective Repeat ARQ.
 This requires a much more capable receiver, which can accept packets with sequence numbers higher than the current nr and store them until the gap is filled in.

 The advantage, however, is that it is not necessary to discard following correct data for one round-trip time before the transmitter can be informed that a retransmission is required.
 This is therefore preferred for links with low reliability and/or a high bandwidth-delay product.

 The window size wr need only be larger than the number of consecutive lost packets that can be tolerated.
 Thus, small values are popular; wr=2 is common.

 Ambiguity example

 The extremely popular HDLC protocol uses a 3-bit sequence number, and has optional provision for selective repeat.
-However, if selective repeat is to be used, the requirement that nt+nr ≤ 8 must be maintained; if wr is increased to 2, wt must be decreased to 6.
+However, if selective repeat is to be used, the requirement that wt+wr ≤ 8 must be maintained; if wr is increased to 2, wt must be decreased to 6.

 Suppose that wr =2, but an unmodified transmitter is used with wt =7, as is typically used with the go-back-N variant of HDLC.
 Further suppose that the receiver begins with nr =ns =0.

 Now suppose that the receiver sees the following series of packets (all modulo 8):